ExxistanceDC/Willy-Wombat-English-Improvement-Patch/README.md

 An English improvement patch for the Sega Saturn Japanese exclusive, <a href=https://segaretro.org/Willy_Wombat>Willy Wombat</a>.

 ## **Overview**
-Willy Wombat features fully-voiced English audio, so it's very playable for English speakers.
+Willy Wombat is a charming 3D platformer/collectathon for the Sega Saturn.
+It features fully-voiced English audio, so it's very playable for English speakers.
 However, key menus are in Japanese, so this patch redraws several elements in English.
 Changes include:

 - Title RAM choice translated
 - Translated Options menu